mmbillah/personal_website/content/author/admin/_index.md

 I am a 3rd year PhD student in economics and simultaneously pursuing a masters in statistics at Washington State University.

-My research interest lie at the intersection of econometrics and machine learning.
+My research interest lies at the intersection of econometrics and machine learning.

 Please contact me at: <jugal.marfatia@wsu.edu>